alexch/codelikethis/public/lessons/agile/planning.md

 * good/bad/weird is a common game, but doesn’t need to be the only one
 * see Agile Retros book for a good structure and lots of games
 * or just use the Happy/Sad/Confused Game
-* Great book: "Agile Retrospectives"  by Derby and Larsen
+* Great book: [Agile Retrospectives](https://smile.amazon.com/Agile-Retrospectives-Making-Teams-Great/dp/0977616649) by Derby and Larsen

 # Agile Planning Tools